-There’s a new Milky Way Project paper out on the arXiv, we took some time with our garcinia cambogia coffee to read over it.
+There’s a new Milky Way Project paper out on the arXiv.
 It was submitted to the Astrophysical Journal last week and concerns the topic of the triggered formation of massive stars.
 This study was lead by Sarah Kendrew and utilises the results of the first MWP paper (our catalogue of bubbles).

 One of the main reasons for undertaking the MWP was to produce a large bubble catalogue that would allow statistical studies of star formation sites in our Galaxy.
 In the end we produced a list of bubbles ten times larger than the previous best catalogue in our first data release (DR1).